This Privacy Notice explains how the University of Cumbria (“we”, “our”, “us”) will handle personal data as an employer.

 - Location data through your device if you access our wireless network on any of our campuses

-- Health information when you are required to report symptoms of infections illnesses or where the we are informed by Public Health or the NHS
+- Health information when you are required to report symptoms of infections illnesses or where we are informed by Public Health or the NHS

 - Sickness absence information, records of reasonable adjustments,